EelcoHoogendoorn/geometric_calculus/discrete/article/Discrete_Geometric_Equation.md

 The even grade homogenous equation can be viewed as a model of the massless neutrino, exhibiting lightlike waves propagating outward.
 Here too, the initial condition excites a stationary mode in the compact setting, which is absent in the non-compact setting.</i>

 In the preceeding examples, we assumed the most simple form of metric, where all the 1-vectors forming the vector-geometric derivative have a length of 1.
-Allowing for a metric that is variable in space, though static in time, for instance `dt = 1 - guassian(x) / 2`, we can gain further insight into the character of the different modes in excitations in space `w+x+t-` where the dimension `w` is compact.
-This is a Newton-Cartan model of linearized gravity.
+Allowing for a metric that is variable in space, though static in time, for instance some 'potential-well' shaped profile `dt = 1 - guassian(x) / 2`, we can gain further insight into the character of the different modes in excitations.
+This can be viewed as a Newton-Cartan model of linearized gravity.
 Note that such a modification to the metric is isomorphic to allowing for a spatial variation in the 'speed of light'. [^bell_ftw]

 [^bell_ftw]: Note that in such a setting, a two-way measurement of the speed of light, would find a constant value, independent of its location inside or outside a gravity well.
 The matter of which the apparatus consists would find its equilibrium configuration through two-way exchange of forces, via the same medium that we are testing the two-way speed of.
 The ratio of two identical things is a constant, and like any tautology worth its salt, this does not depend on a reference frame, amongst other things.